 10. Follow Etiquette Rules

 At the completion of a sporting event or match, athletes should always keep etiquette in mind.
 No matter the result of the game, all players should leave with class.
-If a team wins, players should not showboat or try to embarrass the other team but instead congratulate and shake hands with the opponent.
-If a team were to lose, they should not be overly upset, show angry emotion, or try to create excuses for the loss.
+If a team wins, players should not showboat or try to embarrass the other team, but instead congratulate and shake hands with the opponent, complimenting them on a game well-played.
+If a team were to lose, they should not be overly upset, show excessive anger or sadness, or try to create excuses for the loss.
 Instead, it is best to congratulate the winning team and move on.

 No matter the outcome of any game, players should continue to respect their teammates, coaches, opponents, and referees and should continue to show class during and especially after the game.
 In the case of professional athletes, following the rules of etiquette and being graceful in both victory and defeat puts on a good example for young children, while athletes who are arrogant or sore losers can run the risk of imparting bad values to their young fans.
 When playing sports, it is vital to remember that you represent both yourself and whichever team or organization you play for, and you should always strive to put your best foot forward and make yourself and your fellow athletes look good.

 Most of the general rules of sports were not invented by one person, but by various cultures and peoples across the world.
 Because sports are so ubiquitous among human beings, it is natural for there to be rules on how to play them well, and most cultures value the same things when it comes to sports.
 Qualities like playing fair, showing respect, and listening to those in authority are inherent to cultures all over the world, not only in sports, but simply as matters of common sense and decency.

 What is the most important rule in sports?